Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 in this package were adapted from.
 We would also like to thank them for writing the framework for the algorithm that the "run_active_learning" function employs to efficiently train the model.
-Details of this can be found in [their paper](https://doi.org/10.1111/2041-210X.13504), the details of which are as follows.
+The framework can be found in [their paper](https://doi.org/10.1111/2041-210X.13504), the details of which are as follows.

-Image Processing Active Learning Paper
 - **Title** - A deep active learning system for species identification and counting in camera trap images
-- **Author** - Mohammad Sadegh Norouzzadeh, Dan Morris, Sara Beery1, Neel Joshi, Nebojsa Jojic, Jeff Clune
+- **Author** - Mohammad Sadegh Norouzzadeh, Dan Morris, Sara Beery, Neel Joshi, Nebojsa Jojic, Jeff Clune
 - **Journal** - Methods in Ecology and Evolution
 - **Publisher** - British Ecological Society
 - **Year** - 2020